rbisewski/lclusterd/README.md

 make
 ```

-Later on, if you need to make changes to the PB prototype file, you can also
+Later on, if you need to make changes to the protobuf prototype file, you
-run the following command:
+can also run the following command:

 ```bash
 make regen_proto